Logo

 Keswick

-Keswick is a small town in the Lake District with hills that have some exceptional views over the scenic town and Derwent Water.
-The highest hills are on the north side of the town such as Skiddaw, the fourth largest in england at 3,054 feet.
-The more scenic hills are on the west side of the lake as seen in the image right.
+In the Lake District, Cumbria England.
+Keswick is a small Town in the Lake District with hills that have some exceptional views over the scenic town and Derwent Water.
+The highest Hills are on the north side of the town such as Skiddaw, the fourth largest in england at 3,054 feet.
+The more scenic hills are on the west side of the lake, as seen in the image right.
 The town has a number of hotels, restaurants and cafe's that cater for the many hill walkers in the area.
 There are also a good variety of hill walking shops in the town.
-Map.

 Scafell Pike